Volume 4, No. 4

 n being approached with the request that I write something about myself for the Translation Journal, I had two queries flash through my mind:

-1. Why me?
+- Why me?

-2. What can I contribute that might be of benefit to others in the translating profession?
+- What can I contribute that might be of benefit to others in the translating profession?

 On the first score I followed my usual maxim: if somebody asks me to write or speak it must be because he or she believes that I have something to say which may make sense, and I usually try not to let that somebody down.

-Actually, the thought also crossed my mind that perhaps I'm now so old and have been around for so long that people naturally assume that there might be some nuggets of useful information to be gleaned from a piece by or about me.
+The constant effort to keep up with events, in the world of technology as much as in languages, is my main concern. | Actually, the thought also crossed my mind that perhaps I'm now so old and have been around for so long that people naturally assume that there might be some nuggets of useful information to be gleaned from a piece by or about me.
 I was told that my name had been suggested by a common friend, to which I replied that I thought of none of my friends as common; in fact, quite a few of them are definitely uncommon, and I consider myself privileged to be able to refer to them as friends.

-That is perhaps one of the greatest pleasures and most important aspects of my involvement in the translation and interpreting profession—that one meets so many nice and competent people from whom a lot can be learnt and who can tell you about things and show you places that you would otherwise never know of.
+That is perhaps one of the greatest pleasures and most important aspects of my involvement in the translation and interpreting professionthat one meets so many nice and competent people from whom a lot can be learnt and who can tell you about things and show you places that you would otherwise never know of.

 Having then apparently made a seamless transition into the second of my queries, let me go on to tell you how I came to be part of this exciting and demanding profession, and how I plan to keep up with events for a while yet in order to manage to stay in business.

 As one friend stated in her talk at the I.T.I.
 Annual Conference in London way back in the late eighties, it is preferable to choose a husband of a nationality different from your own.
-I had made that decision very early on—long before there was an I.T.I., and long before I'd even contemplated becoming a translator.
+I had made that decision very early onlong before there was an I.T.I., and long before I'd even contemplated becoming a translator.

-All I knew at that time in my native Denmark was that I found languages fascinating—probably mostly thanks to my teachers—possibly due to an inborn ability to grasp the meaning of words—unrecognised until much later—and that I wanted to go to places where they were spoken.
+All I knew at that time in my native Denmark was that I found languages fascinatingprobably mostly thanks to my teacherspossibly due to an inborn ability to grasp the meaning of wordsunrecognised until much laterand that I wanted to go to places where they were spoken.

 English and German were the first two, and I paid my first visit to Great Britain in 1954 on a school trip to Wales.
 My first visit to Germany was in 1958 when the managing director of the Danish grain and feedstuffs company where I worked arranged for me to spend time with a shipping company in Duisburg in the Ruhr region.